alanng10/Live/Docue/a.md

 Tier 1 Live word is "Oran".

-Tier 2 Live word is "Alla".
+Tier 2 Live word is "Naku".

 Tier 3 Live word is "Sera".